-Measure ED5 Number of students with improved academic performance in literacy and/or math.
-Definition of Ke yStudents: Those reported in either ED2 or ED4A.
-Terms Improved academic performance in literacy and/or math: as measured by an improved demonstration of skill/knowledge at post-test as compared to pre-test (gain score) using a standardized test/instrument.
+Measure ED30 Number of students with improved academic performance in core academic subjects other than literacy or math.
+Definition of Students: Those reported in either ED2 or ED4A.
+Key Terms Improved academic performance: as measured by an improved demonstration of skill/knowledge at post-test as compared to pre-test (gain score) using a standardized test/instrument.
+Core academic subjects other than literacy or math: Science, foreign languages, civics and government, economics, arts, history, and geography (see Title IX of the Elementary and Secondary Education Act).
+Subjects other than mathematics that are considered STEM disciplines, including science, technology, engineering, and computer science, may also be included under this measure.
 Standardized test/instrument: has been validated externally on a randomly-selected population of students.
-How to Programs will report the number of students from ED2 or ED4A who: Calculate Measure/ Collect Data (1) achieved the "gain" or amount of progress that was approved at grant award, and/or (2) performed on grade level if the post-test only method is being used.
-Collect Data Amount of progress required: The amount of progress required to count as "improved academic performance" must be specified in the approved grant application.
+How to Calculate Measure/ Collect Data Programs will report the number of students from ED2 or ED4A who: (1) achieved the "gain" or amount of progress that was approved at grant award, and/or (2) performed on or above grade level if the post-test only method is being used.
+Conect Data Amount of progress required: The amount of progress required to count as "improved academic performance" must be specified in the approved grant application.
 If the program is using different tests for different groups of children, then different amounts of progress may be specified by test.
-Some tests may specify different amounts of progress based on the pre-test results.
-Standardized tests: Many standardized test instruments provide expected levels of improvement for particular starting levels.
-Those would be the most appropriate improvement levels for programs to select.
-Only programs that demonstrate they are serving below grade level students and that demonstrate a sufficient reason for not conducting a pre-test/post-test may request a "post-test only" assessment option.
-In these specific cases, only a post-test is required to show those previously below-grade-level students are performing at grade level after the program.
-Programs should select a standardized test that: (1) measures the types of student skills/knowledge the program is trying to improve through its efforts, (2) is appropriate for the grade level, (3) has demonstrated validity or reliability for the population they are serving, and (4) is compatible with, and acceptable to, the school where the program is providing services (different tests may be used at different schools).
-For consideration of exception regarding the use of the state standardized test, please provide a justification that explains how the test is sufficiently tailored to the material taught, the timeline for obtaining test data in order to meet AmeriCorps reporting requirements, and why gains in the test are likely to be attributable, in part, to the efforts of AmeriCorps members and not the classroom teacher.
-The justification should also confirm that the test will be administered at the end of the prior year and again at the end of the current year.
-It should also describe what the test measures and why it is a better option than another standardized pre/post test.
+Grantees/applicants should clearly justify in the approved grant application why the specified amount of progress is significant.
+Standardized tests: It is expected that most programs will use a standardized pre- and post-test to demonstrate improved academic performance.
+Only programs that demonstrate they are serving exclusively below grade level students and that provide a compelling reason why it is not feasible for them to conduct a pre-test/post-test may select the "Standardized post-test only" option.
+In these specific cases, the post-test must show the number of previously below-grade-level students that are performing at or above grade level after the program.
+Programs must select a standardized test that: (1) measures the types of student skills/knowledge the program is trying to improve through its efforts, (2) is appropriate for the grade level, (3) has demonstrated validity or reliability for the population they are serving, and (4) is compatible with, and acceptable to, the school where the program is providing services (different tests may be used at different schools).
+Pre-tests should be administered to the students participating in the program before they begin participation and again near the end of the service delivery period.
+Some tests suggest measuring improvement at more points during the year.
+Programs should follow the instructions provided by the test they have selected.